 Once you have completed with setup, try to load your site URL under HTTPS instead of HTTP making it the default mode to ensure the website’s functionality.

-You can try loading site from multiple browsers and devices, browsing some pages and logging in, etc.
+You can try loading the site from multiple browsers and devices, browsing some pages and logging in, etc.

 Initially, you need to wait for at least 24 hours to get SSL active, if you do not see one.
 You can use different tools like SSL checker to ensure SSL certification.

 This was the complete process of setting up Cloudflare free SSL.
-It’s a good option for simple blogs that provide information and don’t sell on any products.
+It’s a good option for simple blogs that provide information and don’t sell any products.

 For an e-commerce website or one which processes sensitive information, you should always be using an SSL certificate from a trusted source.

-Currently, Cloudflare provides a flexible SSL certificate for free that encrypts the data transfer between the user’s browser and Cloudflare server.
+Currently, Cloudflare provides a flexible SSL certificate for free that encrypts the data transfer between the user’s browser and the Cloudflare server.
 The further travel of data is on HTTP only, which is not encrypted.